Oli-George/Machine-Learning/README.md

 # Machine-Learning
 I created this repo for evrything ML-related that I will be doing.
-From regression all the way to Deep Learning.
+From regression all the way to difficult Deep Learning topics.
+Stay tuned!